LanceMcCarthy/CustomMauiExamples/README.md

 This is an evolution of my frequently referenced Custom Xamarin Demos repository.
 This is where you will find helpful implementations of edge-case scenarios that fall outside the scope of commercial support.

+## gRPC Demo

+This example comes with both the server and client projects.
+It uses a DataGrid to show results form real-time stock trades.
+Find the Visual Studio solution in the `src\RealtimeDataSystem` folder.

+Please refer to [Microsoft gRPC documentation](https://docs.microsoft.com/en-us/aspnet/core/tutorials/grpc/grpc-start?view=aspnetcore-6.0&tabs=visual-studio) for more information about gRPC in a .NET application.

 ## FlyoutPage Navigation Demo

 This demo shows you how you can use **FlyoutPage** to navigate around an application.
 It shows you both top level and drill-down details page navigation without the use of **Shell**.